smashwilson/strider-dockerfile/README.md

 From here, you have a container running strider, connected to the database you specified.
 You should be able to connect to it with your web browser.
 Hint: Remember if you are using boot2docker that you must connect to your Linux VM's IP address, which can be found with ```boot2docker ip```

 Unfortunately, if this is your first time running strider, that database has probably not been seeded with the admin user.
-To seed your database, you can do this ugly hack:
+To seed your database, you can do this:

 ```
-$ docker run -i -t -e "DB_URI=mongodb://192.168.59.3/strider" --entrypoint="/bin/bash" strider
+$ docker exec -t -i strider /bin/bash
 strider@9e16ad168acf:~$ node /home/strider/node_modules/.bin/strider addUser
 Connecting to MongoDB URL: mongodb://192.168.59.3/strider